15th Annual June SoundHealing Retreat Intensive

 In this session we will explore handling and playing techniques, specific areas of the body to clear, and how as living mineral kingdoms, our sound tools lovingly partner with us within our current expression and elevate us to our highest love potential vibrationally.

 Lea Garnier has worked in the healing arts for over 25 years and is an established practitioner in the field.
-She is an Upledger trained Craniosacral Therapist, practicing now since 1990.
-In 2007 she became a certified yoga instructor trained in the Desikachar lineage, and co-founded Sage Academy of Sound in Woodstock, NY.
-Lea is a student of the shamanic arts which inspired her ongoing interest in the use of therapeutic sound for healing, which led to the organization in 2011 of the first annual comprehensive SoundHealing retreat in the northeast, The SoundHealing Retreat Intensive.
-Now in its 14th year, it is an ongoing platform created specifically for the pioneers of SoundHealing to come together and share their knowledge and wisdom, often resulting in deeply transformational experiences for participants.
+She is the Director of Sage Academy of Sound in Woodstock, NY which she founded in 2007.
+She is an Upledger trained Craniosacral Therapist, practicing since 1990.
+She is a certified yoga instructor trained in the Desikachar lineage.
+Lea is a student of the shamanic arts which inspired her ongoing interest in therapeutic sound for healing, which led to the organization in 2010 of the first annual comprehensive Sound Healing retreat in the northeast, The Sound Healing Retreat Intensive.
+Now in its 15th year, it is an ongoing platform created specifically for the pioneers of sound healing to come together and share their knowledge and wisdom, often resulting in deeply transformational experiences for participants.

 Learn more

-Silvia Nakkach: The Generative Voice of Medicine Melodies
+Silvia Nakkach: The Generative Voice of Medicine Melodies and Diverse Vocal Traditions

 Delving into acoustic subtleties and Silvia’s refined melodiousness, we’ll explore the ecstatic, the shamanic, and the contemplative energy of the voice through the cosmic beauty of the Icaros, Afro-Brazilian Orixà invocations, and the Ragas of India.
 The music-making will be accompanied by indigenous instruments, Crystal Tone bowls, and amazing new ways to play with the harmonic resonance of the sruti box.
 (Silvia is the foremost music psychotherapist who introduced the sruti box to the field, including Nada yoga and sound healing in the early 80s).